 To meet this requirement of Regulation 882/2004, the local authority veterinary service has implemented a system of peer review.
 Under this system, a county veterinary officer from another city or county council will carry out an audit of the official controls being conducted by the host local authority to ensure they meet the requirement of Regulation 882/2004.
-Cork County Council has been audited on three occasions by a county veterinary officer from other local authorities.
-Final reports were issued and where relevant corrective action has been implemented for findings identified.
+Wexford County Council was audited by the county veterinary officer from another local authority in January, 2014.
+The FSAI team assessed the status of the implementation of corrective action to close out the one finding arising from the internal audit which had been closed out satisfactorily.